Vista-Technology/yanq/README.md

 # How to reproduce the demo environment

- There are some requirements to reproduce this demo enviroment:
+ There are some requirements to reproduce this demo environment:
 * python3
 * pip3
-* Python virtualen
+* Python virtualenv
 * Docker
 * Docker Compose
 * Ansible